CopterExpress/clover/docs/en/face_recognition.md

 ## Using

-It is enough to connect to "Clever" via Wi-Fi and check whether the video stream from the camera is working correctly.
+It is enough to connect to "Clover" via Wi-Fi and check whether the video stream from the camera is working correctly.

 Then just run the script: